 Country and region matrix — what is approved, what is being faked, what to look up

-Brand names matter because counterfeiters copy specific brands.
-A fake "Ozempic" box in a country where the legitimate brand is sold as 诺和泰 is a near-instant tell.
-A fake Wegovy box in a country where Wegovy is not yet officially launched is another.
+Brand names matter because counterfeiters copy whatever box your country actually stocks.
+A fake "Ozempic" box in a market where the legitimate product ships as 诺和泰 is a near-instant tell — the forger reached for the wrong label.
+A Wegovy box in a country where Wegovy hasn't officially launched yet is the same mistake from the other direction.

 | Market | Real branded GLP-1s | Confirmed counterfeit reports since 2023 | Where to verify | Red flags specific to the market |